 Justine Gagne Weidel

-Justine Gagne Weidel is the Administration and Compliance Manager at Empower Illinois.
+Justine Gagne Weidel is the Senior Manager of Administrative Services at Empower Illinois.
 In this role, she manages the administrative and compliance functions of the office, organizes core operational procedures, and develops processes that facilitate collaboration and coordination among all team members.
 Justine also serves as the team’s HR administrator and has obtained a certification in benefits administration through GCG Financial.

 Before joining the Empower Illinois team, Justine worked in customer service management for a group of Chicago-based health clubs and coordinated the organization’s in-kind donations program.